 Overtraining—or a sudden increase in training—can set off PFPS.
 But imbalance is the underlying cause of runner’s knee.
 There are two types of imbalance:

 Because women tend to have wider hips, their thighbones often meet the knee at a greater angle.
 This puts the kneecap under more stress.
 Insoles can help support the particular issues women face with runner’s knee.
-In particular, insoles like Tread Labs Stride can keep the knee in alignment, preventing the development of PFPS.

-Stress fractures are high on the list of women's foot issues.
+Stress fractures are high on the list of the most common foot issues.
 While both men and women can develop stress fractures in the feet and legs (an injury where the bone weakens to the point of developing small cracks), female athletes develop these injuries at a higher rate than male athletes.
 Moreover, older women who have gone through menopause also need to be careful about bone injuries including stress fractures.
 Estrogen helps your bones process the calcium it needs for optimal growth, and the reduced presence of this hormone in the body can lead to osteoporosis.